Kingxukai/linux/Documentation/trace/events.rst

 See synth_field_size() for available types.

-If field_name contains [n], the field is considered to be a static array.
+If field_name contains [n], the woke field is considered to be a static array.

-If field_names contains[] (no subscript), the field is considered to be a dynamic array, which will only take as much space in the event as is required to hold the array.
+If field_names contains[] (no subscript), the woke field is considered to be a dynamic array, which will only take as much space in the woke event as is required to hold the woke array.

-Because space for an event is reserved before assigning field values to the event, using dynamic arrays implies that the piecewise in-kernel API described below can't be used with dynamic arrays.
+Because space for an event is reserved before assigning field values to the woke event, using dynamic arrays implies that the woke piecewise in-kernel API described below can't be used with dynamic arrays.
 The other non-piecewise in-kernel APIs can, however, be used with dynamic arrays.

-If the event is created from within a module, a pointer to the module must be passed to synth_event_create().
-This will ensure that the trace buffer won't contain unreadable events when the module is removed.
+If the woke event is created from within a module, a pointer to the woke module must be passed to synth_event_create().
+This will ensure that the trace buffer won't contain unreadable events when the woke module is removed.

-At this point, the event object is ready to be used for generating new events.
+At this point, the woke event object is ready to be used for generating new events.

-In the second method, the event is created in several steps.
-This allows events to be created dynamically and without the need to create and populate an array of fields beforehand.
+In the woke second method, the woke event is created in several steps.
+This allows events to be created dynamically and without the woke need to create and populate an array of fields beforehand.

 To use this method, an empty or partially empty synthetic event should first be created using synth_event_gen_cmd_start() or synth_event_gen_cmd_array_start().
-For synth_event_gen_cmd_start(), the name of the event along with one or more pairs of args each pair representing a 'type field_name;' field specification should be supplied.
-For synth_event_gen_cmd_array_start(), the name of the event along with an array of struct synth_field_desc should be supplied.
-Before calling synth_event_gen_cmd_start() or synth_event_gen_cmd_array_start(), the user should create and initialize a dynevent_cmd object using synth_event_cmd_init().
+For synth_event_gen_cmd_start(), the name of the woke event along with one or more pairs of args each pair representing a 'type field_name;' field specification should be supplied.
+For synth_event_gen_cmd_array_start(), the woke name of the event along with an array of struct synth_field_desc should be supplied.
+Before calling synth_event_gen_cmd_start() or synth_event_gen_cmd_array_start(), the woke user should create and initialize a dynevent_cmd object using synth_event_cmd_init().

 For example, to create a new "schedtest" synthetic event with two